waimea-cwilliams/300dtd-assessment/Design.md

 ### Functionality

-This implication means how effective is the state of the app, website or database.
-Does it do what the client asks of it?
-Do people know how to use it?
+The Functionality implication in a system relates to how well the design works based off the requirements of the end-user.
+The end-user should be talked to consistently for the webapp to be fully functional based on their terms.

 This implication will be relevant to this web app as it ensures that the user will be able to understand their way around the web app and how to use it.
 This is important as I don't want users to be confused as this should be an easy web app to navigate.